wilg/la-fire-maps/README.md

 # LA fires recent satellite imagery

-This is a way to make Maxar open data easier to view on the web so people can see if their house burned down.
+This is a way to make Maxar open data easier to view on the web so people can check on their houses.

 Additional images are available from Maxar's open data with a free account, these above are some partial regions of the available data for quick access.